|

 court amidst great riches and built a grand palace for the princess.

-Aladdin prospered, but--alas!-- his elaborate display caught the
+Aladdin prospered, but--alas!-- his elaborate display

-attention of the evil magician again.
+evil magician again.

-While Aladdin was away from home,
+While Aladdin was away from home, the magician

-lamps for old," and the princess willingly traded away Aladdin's old lamp.
+and the princess willingly traded away Aladdin's old lamp.

-That night the magician used it
+night the magician used it to carry the

-to carry the palace, princess and all to
+palace, princess and all to

 Africa.